Late-time X-ray afterglows of GRBs: Implications for particle acceleration at relativistic shocks: Introduction

 \section{Introduction}

 The emission properties of gamma-ray bursts (GRBs) have been extensively studied through numerous observations.
-According to the standard model, an 'external' relativistic shock forms and propagates outward through the surrounding medium.
+According to the standard model, an external relativistic shock forms and propagates outward through the surrounding medium.
 As the shock propagates, it interacts with the ambient material and accelerates electrons to very high energies \citep{1994ApJ...432..181M, 1998NewA....3..157D}.
 These accelerated particles produce a long-lasting afterglow emission through both the synchrotron and the synchrotron self-Compton (SSC) processes \citep{1998ApJ...497L..17S, 1999ApJ...512..699C, 2001ApJ...548..787S}, with detectable emission persisting in some cases for several months after the burst.

-Numerical simulations suggest that weakly-magnetized relativistic shocks - characteristic of GRB afterglows - are mediated by the Weibel instability \citep{1959PhRvL...2...83W, 1999ApJ...526..697M, 2005AIPC..801..345S, 2008ApJ...673L..39S, 2009ApJ...707L..92S, 2013ApJ...771...54S}.
+Numerical simulations suggest that weakly magnetized relativistic shocks that are characteristic of GRB afterglows are mediated by the Weibel instability \citep{1959PhRvL...2...83W, 1999ApJ...526..697M, 2005AIPC..801..345S, 2008ApJ...673L..39S, 2009ApJ...707L..92S, 2013ApJ...771...54S}.
 Particles undergo repeated scattering by small-scale turbulence generated through the instability, allowing them to cross the shock front multiple times and gain energy.
-The afterglow radiation produced by these accelerated electrons encodes detailed information about particle acceleration at relativistic shocks.
+The afterglow radiation produced by these accelerated electrons contains detailed information about particle acceleration at relativistic shocks.